What Should You Look for in an Online Institution?

 Be sure you have other tutorials available to you that are necessary in an online format; for instance, a plagiarism tutorial.

-|*Online Writing Center||
+|*Online Writing Center|

-Be sure to ask about the qualifications of the online instructors/professors.
+Ask about the qualifications of the online instructors/professors.

-Be sure that you can understand the instructor/professors (written language).
+Be sure that you can understand the instructor/professor's (written language).
 You want to be sure you get fully reputable faculty with high-quality grammar and communications skills, even in the online environment.

-Be sure to ask how the online class is run, for instance, are you required to be in a chat session at any particular time in the course, even if it is a fully asynchronous environment.
+Ask how the online class is run, for instance, are you required to be in a chat session at any particular time in the course, even if it is a fully asynchronous environment.
 This could become a hardship if you are on the East coast and others in the class are on the West coast and/or other time zone(s).

-Be sure to ask how long each class session runs; how much time off (if any) in between each online class, and if there are any breaks for any holidays.
+Ask how long each class session runs; how much time off (if any) in between each online class, and if there are any breaks for any holidays.

 What to Expect in an Online Class